tchajed/sys-verif-fa25/docs/syllabus.md

 I realize this class isn't the only thing in your life.
 If this class ever feels overwhelming on top of whatever else you're responsible for, please let me know and we can work something out.
 Do this early!
 I don't want it to stress you out, I want you to learn something.

 Students are encouraged to learn about and utilize UW-Madison's mental health services and/or other resources as needed.
 Visit [uhs.wisc.edu](https://www.uhs.wisc.edu/) or call University Health Services at (608) 265-5600 to learn more.

+## Academic policies

+See this list of [standard syllabus statements](https://teachlearn.wisc.edu/course-syllabi/#policies) with university policies, including academic integrity, diversity & inclusion, and accommodations for students with disabilities.

 ## Course communication